 This bark is not those barks.
 It’s a chemical reaction.
 In simple words, the bark is a combination of many little tasks to give you a heavenly taste to your brisket.

-When you seasoned your brisket with proper ingredients, rub, water vapor, smoke, temperature, and correct hours of heat, the brisket leaves juice from the inner of it with a great smoky flavor.
-And outside of the meat contains a dark texture which is bark.
+When you season your brisket with proper ingredients, rub, water vapor, smoke, temperature, and correct hours of heat, the brisket leaves juice from the inside of it with a great smoky flavor.
+And the outside of the meat contains a dark texture which is bark.

-The word bark gets popular after Aaron Franklin using this term.
+The word bark got popular after Aaron Franklin used this term.
 Basically, in the BBQ world, Aaron Franklin is the pioneer of all the BBQ cooking processes.